node-projects/web-component-designer/README.md

 # web-component-designer

-## Caution - this is a preview Version, we hope to release a RC in May/June 2020
+## Caution - this is a preview Version, we hope to release a RC in End of 2020

 A HTML WebComponent for Designing Webcomponents and HTML Pages.